nmarhari/Linux-Producer-Consumer-Problem/README.md

 You can customize the program by changing the following constants defined in the producer.cpp or consumer.cpp file:
 C VERSION:
 - `SIZE`: Size of the shared buffer
-C++ VERSION:
-- `SIZE`: Size of the shared buffer
-- `SEM_1`: Change to a different semaphore
-- `SEM_2`: Change to a different semaphore
-- `SEM_1, 1, 0`: Change last number in initialize to modify semaphore properties
-- `SEM_2, 1, 0`: Change last number in initialize to modify semaphore properties

 ## Contributors